How to Rent Out Your Home While Working Abroad

 In addition to a real estate agent, there are lots of places to list your home.
 Local newspapers are still an option, and Craigslist remains a key source for classified listings.

 There also are sites specifically devoted to the real estate market:

 - ApartmentList, offers free listings in the United States.

 - Zillow is often used by real estate agents, but you can advertise a home for rent manually, and it's free.

 - ApartmentFinder also offers free listings in the United Sates.

 - Airbnb is one of the most well-known websites for people to rent out their homes, usually on a temporary basis, for people on vacation or people who need a place to stay for up to a month.
 It offers free listings for apartments around the world.

 - Sublet.com offers free listings for every type of rental housing (sublets, apartments, houses, vacation rentals) across the globe.

 The goal in renting your apartment is to make money.
 You can work with your bank to set up payments electronically.
 You also can accept credit card payments via your iPhone or tablet via companies such as paysimple.com.
 Payment by check is a bit trickier, as checks should be sent to a friend or family member who can deposit them for you.

-Establish firm deadlines, and send out reminder emails a few days before the rent is due, include reminders of payment methods.
+Establish firm deadlines and send out reminder emails a few days before the rent is due.
+It may also help to include reminders of payment methods.